awsdocs/aws-doc-sdk-examples/cpp/example_code/sns/hello_sns/README.md

 ## Overview

-This folder provides a CMake "Hello SNS" project which uses the AWS SDK of C++ to call the Amazon Simple Notification Service (Amazon SNS).
+This folder provides a CMake "Hello SNS" project that uses the AWS SDK for C++ to call Amazon Simple Notification Service (Amazon SNS).

 ## ⚠ Important